dotnet/docs/docs/standard/microservices-architecture/microservice-ddd-cqrs-patterns/cqrs-microservice-reads.md

 **Pros:** This approach reduces the need to modify static ViewModel classes whenever you update the SQL sentence of a query, making this design approach pretty agile when coding, straightforward, and quick to evolve in regard to future changes.

-**Cons:** In the long term, dynamic types can negatively impact the clarity and even impact the compatibility of a service with client apps.
+**Cons:** In the long term, dynamic types can negatively impact the clarity and the compatibility of a service with client apps.
 In addition, middleware software like Swashbuckle cannot provide the same level of documentation on returned types if using dynamic types.

 ### ViewModel as predefined DTO classes